Japan revises Fukushima cleanup plan, delays key steps

-TOKYO (AP) — Japan on Friday revised a roadmap for the tsunami-wrecked Fukushima nuclear plant cleanup, further delaying the removal of thousands of spent fuel units that remain in cooling pools since the 2011 disaster.
-It's a key step in the decadeslong process, underscoring high radiation and other risks.
-The government and the plant operator, Tokyo Electric Power Co., still keep a 30- to 40-year completion target.
+TOKYO (AP) — Japan on Friday revised a roadmap for the cleanup of the tsunami-wrecked Fukushima nuclear plant, further delaying the removal of thousands of spent fuel units that remain in cooling pools since the 2011 disaster.
+It's a key step in the decadeslong process, complicated by high radiation and other risks.
+The government and the plant operator, Tokyo Electric Power Co., are keeping a 30- to 40-year completion target.

 A look at some of the challenges: